× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Magic and Light.

 Description.
-This helmet protects the user’s mind from outward assault, increasing their Willpower score by 1.
+In addition to functioning as a normal helmet, this helmet protects the user’s mind from outward assault, increasing their Willpower score and bonus by 1.

 Higher Levels.
-At 4th level, the bonus to the user’s Willpower score increases to 2.
-As an artifact, the user’s Willpower score increases by 3 and they automatically succeed on any Willpower save with a DR of < 20.
+At 4th level, the user’s Willpower score and bonus increases by 2 instead of 1.
+As an artifact, the user’s Willpower score and bonus increases by 3.

 4th Level